13 October: CLIP 2020 proceedings are online

 7 April: CLIP 2020 website is online

-We are happy to host CLIP 2020 in conjunction with MICCAI 2020 as a fully virtual event!
+CLIP 2020 was hosted in conjunction with MICCAI 2020 as a fully virtual event!

 CLIP is about the effective translation of computational image-based techniques into the clinic filling the gaps between medical imaging, basic science and clinical applications.
 As it nowadays becomes more and more important for many clinical applications to base decisions not only on image data alone, a focus of CLIP 2020 is on the creation of holistic patient models.
 Here, image data such as radiologic images, microscopy images, and photographs is combined with non-image information such as ‘omics’ data (e.g. genomics, proteomics), life style data, demographics, EEG, and other to build a more complete picture of the individual patient and to subsequently provide better diagnosis and therapies.